igrigorik/http-client-hints/draft.md

 Hint Syntax
 ---------------

-Hints are allowed to have a numeric value.
+Hint header fields are allowed to have a numeric value.
 However, where possible, they can can be defined as flags (i.e., as a hint name only), so that the hints don't consume too much space in client requests.

 Hints can be defined as one of two types:

 - Boolean - indicated by the presence of the hint name.
 If the hint name is absent in the last message containing the client hint header field, it is considered false.
 - Numeric - value indicated by the digits after "=", up to the first non-digit character.
 If the hint does not have an argument, its value is assumed to be 0.

-Note that HTTP/1.1 allows headers with comma-separated values to be conveyed using multiple instances of the same header; as a result, the hints are collected from all instances of the CH header on the message in question before being considered complete.
+Note that HTTP/1.1 allows headers with comma-separated values to be conveyed using multiple instances of the same header; as a result, the hints are collected from all instances of the same header on the message in question before being considered complete.
 If the same hint is used more than once, then the last hint overrides all previous occurences, and the final ordering of unique hints is not significant.

 Pre-defined Hints
 ---------------

-The client controls which header fields are communicated within the CH header, based on its default settings, or based on user configuration and preferences.
+The client controls which client-hint headers and their respective header fields are communicated, based on its default settings, or based on user configuration and preferences.
 The user may be given the choice to enable, disable, or override specific hints.
-For example, to allow the request for low-resolution images or other content type's while roaming on a foreign network, even while on a high-bandwidth link.

-The client and server, or an intermediate proxy, may use an additional mechanism to negotiate which fields should be reported to allow for efficient content adaption.
+The client and server, or an intermediate proxy, may use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.

-This document defines the following hint names:
+This document defines the following hints:

-### dh
+### CH-DPR

-- Description: device-width in secondary orientation, in density independent pixels.
+- Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and density independent pixels on the device.
 - Value Type: number

-### dw
+### CH-DW

 - Description: device-width in primary orientation, in density independent pixels.
 - Value Type: number

-### dpr

-- Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and density independent pixels on the device.
-- Value Type: number

-### t
+### CH-T (TODO)

 - Description: device supports a touchscreen.
 - Value Type: boolean

 Other client hints may be communicated by the client.
 The decision as to which specific hints will be sent is made by the client.

 Examples